hindutva/hindutva.github.io/content/main/villains.md

 ## awrangzib
 [awrangzib](http://en.wikipedia.org/wiki/Aurangzeb), [impozer](http://www.aurangzeb.info/) of jizya, destroyer of temples (बिन्दु-माधव [ट्१](../../../images/snippets/awrangzeb-bindu-mAdhav-edict.jpg)).
 ## TIpu sultAn
-named after sufi fuckeer dIpu mastAn auliya, who pillaged and converted people at sword point in kEraLa. \[Sandeep [Dec 2014](http://www.dailyo.in/opinion/why-tipu-sultan-was-a-false-hero/story/1/1278.html).\]
+- named after sufi fuckeer dIpu mastAn auliya
+- pillaged and converted people at sword point in kEraLa. \[Sandeep [Dec 2014](http://www.dailyo.in/opinion/why-tipu-sultan-was-a-false-hero/story/1/1278.html).\]
 - He had 3 wives, and an unverifiable number of concubines.
 Each wife/concubine on an average had  children 2-3 children.
 The concubines included: sisters of Vira Raja of Coorg, who were childless and were recovered by him; daughter of "kAlA" paNDit bishnopant of Nargund, a relative of pUrNayya.
 Their later fate in vellore (6 years) and kolkota (150 yrs, 12 sons, 3 daughters, retinue of 300 initially) - [FB](https://www.facebook.com/1243378402394524/posts/3181115768620768/).

 ## daud sayed gilAni aka David Coleman Headley
 opportunistic and ideologically motivated spy for lashkar-e-tayyaba and ISI, US-double agent, who [cased out](http://video.pbs.org/video/2169905444) locations for the Dec 2008 mumbai attacks.